akveo/ngx-admin/docs/contents/articles/016-spinner/index.md

 Theme Spinner `BaThemeSpinner` is a small service helper allowing you to show a preloader spinner while executing some long-running tasks.
-This is the same spinner you can see after reloading a page - it is shown while application is initializing Anuglar 2 and loading charts and images.
+This is the same spinner you can see after reloading a page - it is shown while the application is initializing Angular 2 and loading charts and images.

 The user interface in quite simple: there are two public methods: `show` and `hide`.

 Theme Spinner comes with another small helper called `BaThemePreloader`.
 This service is globally integrated into the application and connected to the spinner.

 You can register any promise in any part of the application so that the spinner will be hidden only after your promise is completed (resolved).

 You can find an example of usage inside of the `app.component.ts` file.
 Here we are registering a loader (`this._imageLoader.load` just returns a `Promise`) which loads a background image: